dcolam/Cluster-Analysis-Plugin/README.md

 ## Running the Plugin

 After successfull installation, you will find in Plugins > Cluster Analysis three sections, namely the script starter, the Manual and Helper which redirects you to this github-repository and a ini.cfg-file loader which will allow you to feed in older ini.cfg-files from other experiments.
-Just load first the ini.file and then run the Cluster Analysis script with the new parameters.
+Load an ini.file from a previous experiment before starting the script and then run the Cluster Analysis script with the new parameters.

 The general script workflow consists of several steps:
 - Configuration of Parameters for the whole experiment